 Alison studied BSocSci Nursing, graduating top of class in 1987, three years later then graduating with a Hons Degree in Labour Law and HR.
 In 92 she began working at Southern Sun (now Tsogo Sun) and 24 years later this devoted Mom of three continues to consult for the Group and assists her husband, David with all aspects of his Pharmacy practice.

-Amanda made the Financial News’ 100 Most Influential Women in Finance in 2017.
+Amanda made the Financial News’ 100 Most Influential Women in Finance in 2017 and 2018.
 Amanda graduated from Lancaster University with a BSc in Psychology.
 As Head of Responsible Investments at Standard Life Investments, she leads a team of analysts focusing on the sustainability issues affecting investee companies.

 Mom of two, doctor, owner of Femina Health, founder of Cycling for Mobility, treasurer and helicopter doctor for the Mountain Club of South Africa – inspiring others with her ambition and drive, Beth has had a profound impact on women’s health.